Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 vet holding the scottish fold cat in a veterinary clinic

 Scottish Folds are known to be affectionate, intelligent, and friendly cats.
 They’re also known for their cute, folded ears.
-Unfortunately, their folded ears are also linked to osteochondrodysplasia.
-This disease can lead to chronic pain, lameness, and pet parents having to make the devastating decision to euthanize their beloved cats.
+Unfortunately, their folded ears are due to an inherited developmental abnormality in the breed known as osteochondrodysplasia.
+This disease can lead to chronic pain and lameness, and, in some cases, pet parents having to make the devastating decision to euthanize their beloved cats.
 But what exactly is osteochondrodysplasia?
 We’ll take a closer look at this devastating disease and how it affects the Scottish Fold.

 What Is Osteochondrodysplasia?

-Osteochondrodysplasia is a developmental abnormality that all Scottish Folds with folded ears will develop.
+Osteochondrodysplasia is an inherited developmental abnormality that all Scottish Folds with folded ears will develop.
 It affects the cartilage throughout the cat’s body and causes severe distortion of the limb bones’ shape and arthritis.

-The gene that causes osteochondrodysplasia is dominant.
+The gene that causes osteochondrodysplasia is dominant; however, the amount of control the gene exerts over the trait isn’t complete (hence why some Scottish Folds are ‘Straights’).
 Cats that are affected by this disease are reluctant to move, which can result in obesity.
 As a result of all of this, Scottish Folds are a controversial breed.
 In Scotland, where Scottish Folds originate, they aren’t recognized as a breed because of concerns about the risk of ear infections and deafness.

 What Are the Signs of Osteochondrodysplasia?